yehchanyoo/Rec-R1_magic/README.md

 REC-R1 is a general framework that bridges generative large language models (LLMs) and recommendation systems via reinforcement learning.
 Check the paper [here](https://arxiv.org/pdf/2503.24289).

+## News
+[2025/03/31] We release the code and paper.
+We are running more experiments such as more LLM4Rec tasks and more datasets. **More results are coming!**

 <p align="center">
   <img  src="resources/llm4rec.png" />
 </p>